chiragbharadwaj/site/index.md

 ---
 layout: default
-excerpt: I am a first-year MSE candidate at Princeton University in the Department of Computer Science.
+excerpt: I am a MSE candidate at Princeton University in the Department of Computer Science.
 I graduated from Cornell University with a B.Sc. in computer science in May 2017.
 ---

 <div class="row">